 I admit it can be lonely living by myself in the desert, but these days everyone is lonely.
-I've been suppressing my telepathic sense so I don't have to hear my own laments magnified a million times from L.A., but this morning I opened up just to check-in and was rewarded with a flood of anxiety pouring over the mountains.
+I've been suppressing my telepathic sense so I don't have to hear duplicates of my own laments magnified a million times from L.A., but this morning I opened up just to check-in and was rewarded with a flood of anxiety pouring over the mountains.

 The coronavirus pandemic with its shut-downs and quarantines is testing us in ways that are not acknowledged.
 Our deepest fear is that the institutions and people that structure our lives- family, friends, schools, banks, stores, all the "ties that bind"- are dissolving and will not come back.
 Science fiction writer Cixin Liu imagines a soothing existence: floating in space without ambition, direction, or definition.
 That's what's happening to us minus the soothing space part.